APHONlC/Linux-Tamriel-Trade-Center/README.md

 NOTE: This does not update your "own" guild listings. you need to either run the "Client.exe" or manually upload your data using the TTC Web Client https://us.tamrieltradecentre.com/pc/Trade/WebClient

 NOTE: to run the script. "cd" to the script directory ex. cd ~/Downloads and do bash ./script.sh

+NOTE: there will be 2 versions of the script to choose from and from those 2 versions there will be "multiple" sub-versions for different locations. these "multiple" sub-versions of the script will use the "default" locations of different programs ex.
+PortProton,Lutris,Wine,Linux Steam, Wine Steam, Flatpak Steam etc... in order for the script to function please make sure you are using the default directories.

 NOTE: the script is a bash script and was only tested on POP!_OS 21.04/Ubuntu 21.04. it might work on other distro's as long as the "Terminal/Console" supports running Bash scripts.